 - The School of Psychology at Victoria University of Wellington offers prizes to a total of $100 in book vouchers for the best psychology related projects that are particularly relevent to Maori or Pasifika.

 - The Sustainable Agricultural Award – sponsored by Ballance Agri-Nutrients, is about celebrating scientific thought amongst students, recognising and rewarding projects that demonstrate the greatest understanding of a current or emerging sustainability issue in New Zealand’s agriculture industry.
 Topics can include (but are not limited to): Reducing greenhouse gas emissions, agricultural chemical use, nutrient loss to waterways, and other environmental concerns. $250 for the first-prize winner, and a gift pack for the highly commended / runner up entry.

-- The New Zealand Coastal Society offers a prize of $300 for a project which addresses sustainable management of New Zealand’s coastal and marine environment either using science, or engineering or policy practice.
+- The New Zealand Coastal Society offers a prize of $300 for a project which addresses sustainable management of New Zealand’s coastal and marine environment either using scienece, engineering, or policy practice.

-- Worley New Zealand offers a prize of $200 for the best project that uses science or technology to improve a process’s environmental or social impact.
+- Stantec New Zealand offers a prize of $200 for the best project related to water efficiency in the community, and valuing water as a resource.

 - Goodnature Ltd offers a prize of an Arduino electronics starter kit and an automatic pest trap for the best application of technology in an ecological context.